zent-co/TubLight/README.md

 - The light can also be turned on and off via WiFi commands.
 - Uses a WebServer to establish initial connection with App and reports light state to App.
 - Uses a UDP port to receive on/off and color change messages.
 - UDP messages are sent via JSON formatted text.
 The firmware must deserialize the JSON message to set the proper light color.
+- Firmware Updatable via FOTA from Arduino IDE

 ### Android App